daronphang/programming-resources/dev-ops/containerization/orchestrators/kubernetes/controllers/stateful-sets.md

 ### Ordered creation and deletion

-Another fundamental characteristic of StatefulSets is the controlled and ordered way they start and stop Pods.
+Another fundamental characteristic of StatefulSets is the controlled and ordered way they start and stop Pods i.e. Pods are created in a sequential order.

 StatefulSets create one Pod at a time, and always wait for previous Pods to be **ready and running** before creating the next.
 This is different from Deployments that use a ReplicaSet controller to **start all Pods at the same time**, causing potential race conditions.
 When scaling up or down, the same principle applies.